 Senator Bacik discusses starting her political career in Trinity by becoming involved in student politics.
 We hear about her facing disappointment in her first two attempts to run for the Seanad.
 Senator Bacik and Jennifer Bray talk about the importance of mentorship and her involvement in Ireland’s historical social campaigns.

-Clare Daly joins Alison O’Connor for a discussion on the importance of activism and her political journey from her car while travelling to Bulgaria to attend a demonstration.
+Clare Daly MEP, joins Alison O’Connor for a discussion on the importance of activism and her political journey from her car while travelling to Bulgaria to attend a demonstration.
 She discusses the issues currently facing the people of Bulgaria and her role as an MEP in this.